-- 1) The probability estimation is performed by means of a finite-state machine with a table-based transition process between 64 different representative probability states $\{P_k \mid 0 \le k < 64\}$ for the LPS probability p{LPS} . - 2) The range R, which represents the state of the coding engine, is quantized to a small set $\{Q_1,...,Q_4\}$ of predefined quantization values prior to the calculation of the new interval range.
-Storing a table containing all 64×4 pre-computed product values of $Q_i\times P_k$ allows a multiplication-free approximation of the product $R\times P_k$. - 3) A separate encoding and decoding path for syntax elements or parts thereof with an approximately uniform probability distribution.
+- 1) The probability estimation is performed by means of a finite-state machine with a table-based transition process between 64 different representative probability states $\{P_k \mid 0 \le k < 64\}$ for the LPS probability p{LPS} . - 2) The range R representing the state of the coding engine is quantized to a small set $\{Q_1,...,Q_4\}$ of pre-defined quantization values prior to the calculation of the new interval range.
+Storing a table containing all 64×4 precomputed product values of $Q_i \times P_k$ allows a multiplication-free approximation of the product R× P_k. - 3) For syntax elements or parts thereof with an approximately uniform probability distribution a separate simplified encoding and decoding path is used.

-10.6.2 Probability Estimation
+10.2.6.2 Probability estimation

 The probability estimator is realized by a finite-state machine (FSM) consisting of a set of representative probabilities $\{P_k \mid 0 \le k < 64\}$ for the LPS together with some appropriately defined state transition rules.
-Table 10-9 shows the transition rules for adapting to a given MPS or LPS decision.
+Table 10-26 shows the transition rules for adapting to a given MPS or LPS decision.
 For transition from one state to another each state is only addressed by its index State, which will be appropriately changed to a new index Next_State_MPS(State) or Next_State_LPS(State) after the encoding of a MPS or LPS symbol, respectively.

 States with indices State=0 to 11 correspond to the initial phase of the coding process and a State>11 is employed after initialisation, with decreasing LPS probability towards higher states.
 However, for I-slices it is of advantage to restrict the number of states to the first 36 state indices.
-Therefore, Table 10-9 contains a separate column containing the transition rule Next_State_MPS_INTRA that is used for coding the syntax elements of an I-slice only.
+Therefore, Table 10-26 contains a separate column containing the transition rule Next_State_MPS_INTRA that is used for coding the syntax elements of an I-slice only.
 Note, that Next_State_MPS_INTRA differs from Next_State_MPS only by one entry.
-To prevent the FSM from switching to states higher than State=35, we set Next_State_MPS(35)=35 for I-slices coding.
-For the clarity of presentation, a separate table entry for I-slice coding is shown in Table 10-9.
+To prevent the FSM from switching to states higher than State=35, we set Next_State_MPS(35)= 35 for I-slices coding.
+For the clarity of presentation, a separate table entry for I-slice coding is shown in Table 10-26.

-After encoding or decoding a decision, an update of the probability estimate is obtained by switching the state index State to a new index, such that for I-slice coding
+After encoding or decoding a decision, an update of the probability estimate is obtained by switching the state index State to a new index, such that for I-slice coding and all other slice types